ROCm/rocm-blogs/blogs/artificial-intelligence/pytorch-lightning/README.md

 ```

 Once you've confirmed that your system recognizes your devices, you're ready to go through a typical
-machine learning (ML) workflow on PyTorch.
+ML workflow on PyTorch.
 This includes loading and processing the data, setting up
 a training loop, a validation loop, and optimizers.
 Afterwards, you can see how PyTorch Lightning does
 all this for you by providing a framework that can wrap all such modules in a scalable, easy-to-use way.